bowman2001/perplexdoc/content/doc/attribute/howto-attribute.md

 {.dl-loose}

 ## Layout
 Some attributes are of general use, they are introduced on the next pages.

-The most of them style a specific element and their style is shown there.
-To find a specific one quickly we have a [register]({{< relref "register" >}}).
+Most attributes style specific elements and their style is shown their pages.
+To find a specific one quickly, there is  a [register]({{< relref "register" >}}).